 This Cajun Sausage-Rice Skillet is a one-pan wonder of spicy rice in a tomato and vegetable-filled sauce with delicious Andouille sausage.
-At just under an hour from start to finish—with lots of meal prep that can be done in advance—this is a favorite go-to for busy weeknights.
+Just under an hour from start to finish!

 The origins of Cajun Sausage-Rice Skillet